Loading...

 Criteria for floating or sinking:

-Question: How much fraction of the volume of an iceberg is under the sea level?
+Question: How much of the iceberg's volume is under the sea level?

 Solution: according to Archimedes' principle, since the iceberg floats on the water, the upward buoyant force equals its weight.
-The magnitude of the buoyant force is the product of the iceberg's volume underwater, water's density, and gravitational acceleration.
+The magnitude of the buoyant force is the product of the submerged volume of the iceberg, the water's density, and gravitational acceleration.

 Author: Ali Nemati